OCTolyzer: Fully automatic toolkit for segmentation and feature extracting in optical coherence tomography and scanning laser ophthalmoscopy data: Methods

 \subsubsection{Reproducibility populations}

-Three cohorts were used in this analysis, i-Test \cite{dhaun2014optical}, Glasgow Caledonian University Topcon (GCU Topcon) \cite{moukaddem2022comparison} and Diurnal Variation for Chronic Kidney Disease (DVCKD) \cite{dhaun2014optical}.
-We used all available eyes which had repeated data available (at the point of analysis) from each study (120 eyes from 60 participants from the i-Test study, 33 eyes from 21 participants in the GCU Topcon study and 22 eyes from 22 participants in the DVCKD study). \cref{tab:rep_table} describes the core image and population characteristics for these three samples.
+The primary analysis in this study assesses the reproducibility of OCTolyzer's choroid segmentation models across three cohorts: i-Test \cite{dhaun2014optical}, Glasgow Caledonian University Topcon (GCU Topcon) \cite{moukaddem2022comparison}, and Diurnal Variation for Chronic Kidney Disease (DVCKD) \cite{dhaun2014optical}.
+The analysis included all eyes with repeated data (120 eyes from 60 i-Test participants, 33 eyes from 21 GCU Topcon participants, and 22 eyes from 22 DVCKD participants).
+Core image and population characteristics are detailed in \cref{tab:rep_table}.

-Acquisition for i-Test \cite{dhaun2014optical} used the spectral domain OCT (SD-OCT) Heidelberg Spectralis Standard and FLEX modules, the latter presenting as a mobile version of the former (Heidelberg Engineering, Heidelberg, Germany).
-During acquisition, two unregistered macula-centred volume scans for each eye was collected, each scan covering a 30 $\times$ 20 degree (approximately 9 $\times$ 6.6 mm, horizontal $\times$ vertical) field of view.
-Repeated OCT volume scans were taken immediately (within 1 minute) after one another, with enhanced depth imaging (EDI) mode toggled on and off.
-For each EDI OCT volume, 31 parallel line-scans were collected, linearly spaced approximately 240 microns apart with an automatic real time (ART) B-scan averaging of 50.
-For each non-EDI OCT volume, 61 parallel line-scans were collected, linearly spaced approximately 120 microns apart with an ART of 12.
-OCT B-scans were of pixel resolution 496 $\times$ 768 (pixel height $\times$ width).
-Collectively, OCT B-scans comprising the volume scans had an average quality score of 35.58, according to the signal-to-noise ratio index built-in to the Heidelberg scanning device (Heidelberg Engineering, Heidelberg, Germany).
+For i-Test \cite{dhaun2014optical}, data were acquired using the Heidelberg Spectralis SD-OCT Standard and FLEX modules (Heidelberg Engineering, Heidelberg, Germany), collecting two unregistered macula-centred volume scans per eye.
+Scans covered a 30 $\times$ 20 degree field of view (9 $\times$ 6.6 mm) with enhanced depth imaging (EDI) toggled on and off.
+EDI volumes comprised 31 B-scans spaced 240 $\mu$m apart with automatic real time (ART) B-scan averaging of 50, while non-EDI volumes included 61 B-scans spaced 120 $\mu$m apart with ART averaging of 12.
+B-scans had an image resolution of 496 $\times$ 768 (pixel height $\times$ width), with an average signal-to-noise (SNR) score of 35.58.